Oct 29

 Vefa Boza: Strange Brew

-1 response - Posted 10.07.09
+3 responses - Posted 10.07.09

 After our first taste, we were not quite ready to sing the praises of boza, a thick, almost pudding-like drink made from fermented millet.
 But the experience stuck with us.
 What is that flavor?
 Something like cross between Russian kvass (a fermented drink made from rye bread) and applesauce may ...continue

-Pickle Juice Anyone?
+Pickle Juice, Anyone?

 no responses - Posted 10.05.09

-The English-language Today's Zaman has a great article in Monday's edition about Turkey's love affair with pickles, called “turşu” in Turkish.
-Along with the usual assortment of pickled cucumbers and cabbage, pickle shops in Istanbul and other city also offer a dizzying variety of brined vegetables and even fruits (pickled ...continue
+The English-language newspaper Today's Zaman has a great article in Monday's edition about Turkey's love affair with pickles, called “turşu” in Turkish.
+Along with the usual assortment of pickled cucumbers and cabbage, pickle shops in Istanbul and other city also offer a dizzying variety of brined vegetables and even fruits ...continue